Kroc/pling-z80/docs/pling!.md

 ## Data Types:

-In Forth it's easy to make mistakes where you put one value on the stack but you accidentally read it back and treat it as something it's not.
+In Forth it's easy to make mistakes where you put one word on the stack but you accidentally read it back and treat it as something it's not.
 Forth's lack of a type system exposes its unforgiving nature for beginners, or just feeling your way through a problem.
 Most modern Forth-like languages therefore include a type system.

-Everything in _Pling!_ is a _list_ of _values_.
+Everything in _Pling!_ is a _list_ of _words_.

-_Values_ can be of any type:
+_Words_ can be of any type:

 * A _number_
 * A _string_
 * An _expression_, a kind of _list_ specific to operators
 * A _lambda_ -- a statically assembled list
-* A list -- a dynamically allocated list
+* A _list_ -- a dynamically allocated list
 * A _function_ name
 * A _structure_